oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LanguageIdentification/README.md

    ```
    source initialize.sh
    ```
-3. Patch the Intel® Extension for PyTorch* to use SpeechBrain models.
+3. Patch the Intel® Extension for PyTorch (IPEX) to use SpeechBrain models.
 (This patch is required for PyTorch* TorchScript to work because the output of the model must contain only tensors.)
    ```
    patch ./speechbrain/speechbrain/pretrained/interfaces.py < interfaces.patch
    ```